CURE: Simulation-Augmented Auto-Tuning in Robotics

-\textbf{Evaluations.} We evaluated \ourapproach in terms of its \emph{effectiveness} and \emph{transferability} in two highly configurable robotic systems~(\textit{Husky} and \textit{Turtlebot 3}) across varying degrees of deployment changes and compared it with traditional multi-objective Bayesian optimization (MOBO) using the \textsc{Ax} framework~\cite{Ax}, and \textsc{RidgeCV}~\cite{hoerl1970ridge, ridgeCV} when integrated with MOBO to reduce the search space.
-Our results indicate that compared to MOBO, \ourapproach finds a configuration that improves performance by $2\times$ and achieves this improvement with gains in efficiency of $4.6\times$ when we transfer the knowledge learned from \textit{Husky} in simulation to the \textit{Turtlebot 3} physical robot.
+\textbf{Evaluations.} We evaluated \ourapproach in terms of its \emph{effectiveness} and \emph{transferability} across two tasks: navigation and manipulation.
+The navigation task forms the core of our experiments, using two highly configurable robotic systems~(\textit{Husky} and \textit{Turtlebot 3}) under varying degrees of deployment changes.
+The manipulation task involves simulating a robot arm~(\emph{Franka Emika Panda}) in \emph{Gazebo} to demonstrate \ourapproach's adaptability by complementing the effectiveness evaluation.
+We compared \ourapproach with traditional multi-objective Bayesian optimization~(MOBO) using the \textsc{Ax} framework~\cite{Ax}, and RidgeCV~\cite{hoerl1970ridge, ridgeCV} integrated with MOBO to reduce the search space.
+Our results indicate that compared to MOBO, \ourapproach finds a configuration that improves performance by $2\times$ and achieves this improvement with gains in efficiency of $4.6\times$ when we transfer the knowledge learned from \textit{Husky} in simulation to \textit{Turtlebot 3} physical robot.